-What do you hope this report will achieve?
+So what do you want to achieve?
 What results are you hoping for?
 What do you want to happen next?
 Only when you have identified this 'bottom line' can you begin to concentrate on getting your message across effectively.

-Here are some possible overall objectives for a report writer although in practice any report is likely to be produced for some combination of these reasons:
+Here are some possible overall objectives for a report writer: